When is the best time of year to visit Nepal?

 Winter: December through February.
 This season is noted for occasional snowfall only at higher elevations.
 Hence it is ideal for trekking at the lower elevation, generally below 3000 meters.

 Monsoon: June through August.
-Summer months continues up to mid-September making travel wet and warm.
+Summer months continue up to mid-September making travel wet and warm.
 These times are blessed for the keen botanist as the higher

 valleys and meadows blossom with flowers and lush vegetation.
-It is recommended to carry insect repellent when trekking during summer months.
-Trekking into the rain shadow region, behind the high mountains and tour to Tibet would wonderful.
+It is recommended to carry insect repellent when trekking during the summer months.
+Trekking into the rain shadow region, behind the high mountains, and a tour to Tibet would wonderful.

 How much tipping should I budget?

-Tipping is a nice way of saying thank-you and appreciating to crew members (leader, guide, cooks, porter) who will play a vital role in your trekking experience.
-We will suggest and encourage you to be generous about tipping they have done for you.
+Tipping is a nice way of saying thank you and appreciating crew members (leader, guide, cooks, porter) who will play a vital role in your trekking experience.
+We will suggest and encourage you to be generous about the tipping they have done for you.

 What are Trekking Peaks?

-For people wishing to climb trekking peaks (minor 33 peaks up to 6,654m) which are open for Alpine climbing, access to which are controlled by the Nepal Mountaineering Association (NMA) and other high mountains for major mountaineering open to expedition but under the auspices of the Ministry of Tourism, we liaise with the different department of the government on behalf of the expedition team to organize and arrange both kinds of mountain climbing in Nepal’s Himalaya from small mountains to Mt.
+For people wishing to climb trekking peaks (minor 33 peaks up to 6,654m) which are open for Alpine climbing, access to which is controlled by the Nepal Mountaineering Association (NMA), and other high mountains for major mountaineering are open to the expedition but under the auspices of the Ministry of Tourism, we liaise with the different department of the government on behalf of the expedition team to organize and arrange both kinds of mountain climbing in Nepal’s Himalaya from small mountains to Mt.
 Everest, providing expert service with experienced Sherpa Mountain Guide, cook and supporting staff.
-Examples may be found on our descriptions for two climbing trips to Mera & Island Peaks.
+Examples may be found in our descriptions for two climbing trips to Mera & Island Peaks.

 All nationals must hold a valid passport.
 Your passport must be valid for at least six months beyond your expected date of departure from Nepal.

 The most extensive range of Eco-friendly treks and tours available through Nepal Sanctuary Treks.
-You can find treks and tours suitable for first timers, Families, Students on Adventurous, Cultural, Historical, Religious and Pilgrimage sites, mild to the tough rating from day to a couple of weeks.
-You can extend for White Water Rafting, Wildlife Safaris, Tours to Tibet and Bhutan, Sight-seeing, Cycling, Mountain flight, Para Gliding, Power Gliding, Heli-hike or short hike before and /or after your program.
+You can find treks and tours suitable for first-timers, Families, and Students on Adventurous, Cultural, Historical, Religious, and Pilgrimage sites, with mild to tough ratings from day to a couple of weeks.
+You can extend for White Water Rafting, Wildlife Safaris, Tours to Tibet and Bhutan, Sightseeing, Cycling, Mountain flight, Para Gliding, Power Gliding, Heli-hike or short hike before and /or after your program.